shehabattia96/hackerrank/README.md

 - [Sum of Multiples of 3 and 5](./multiples-of-3-and-5/) - Finding multiples of 3 and 5 up to 10^9 and adding them up.
 I attempted bruteforcing this but then found a more efficient equation.
 I should have looked for an equation from the beginning.
 - [Sum of Even Fibonacci Numbers](./even-fibonacci-numbers/) - Learned about the Golden Ratio and looked for an equation before trying to bruteforce a solution (which wouldn't have been very wise anyway!)
 - [Largest Prime Factor](./largest-prime-factor/) - This was tricky because I found several misleading algorithms that didn't provide the answer I needed.
 Ended up using a bruteforce method and optimizing it a little so it runs faster than O(n).

+## Return code: PACKET_LOSS

+> Challenges I need to revisit

+- [Abbreviation](./abbreviation/) - This was a seemingly simple string comparison problem but I can't solve two of the fifteen test cases.
+I've spent some time debugging but I need some insight.
+I should reattempt this in the future.